 The non-thesis Forest Resources and Conservation MS program in Natural Resource Policy and Administration consists of 30 credits, of which at least 15 must be part of the approved set of courses for the Natural Resource Policy and Administration concentration.
 Students may choose from other SFRC courses or any graduate course offered by UF, with the approval of your advisor.
 Electives should typically be related to natural resources, environmental policy, economics, or organizational management.

-Five of the following six courses are required, total 15 credits:
+Five of the following seven courses are required, total 15 credits:

 - FOR 6934, Practical Legal Concepts in Natural Resources